 Experiencing any of the above symptoms can be indicative of a very serious compulsion disorder and addiction.
 If this is the case, it is imperative that you or they seek professional help immediately.
 Delaying treatment for any addiction, including gambling, can lead to life-threatening consequences through severe pathological deterioration.

-If you or a loved one are suffering from a gambling addiction, or are still unsure and need further help, please do call and speak to one of our friendly Addiction Treatment Experts over the phone, or LIVE online now.
+If you or a loved one are suffering from a gambling addiction, or are still unsure and need further help, please do call and speak to one of our friendly Addiction Treatment Experts over the phone, or via LIVE CHAT now.

 What Methods Are Used?